What happens if my product melts?

 Does tallow smell?

 Tallow does have a natural odor, it smells different to everyone and some may love it (we think it smells like icing) while others may not.
-We "clean" our tallow naturally, which is rather effective at deodorizing it.
 Some batches don't smell like tallow at all while some do end up with a faint tallow smell, it all depends on a variety of factors that are impossible to control.
 That's to be expected with natural products, they vary based on seasons, the animal's diets, etc. The infused oils that are added to the tallow do give a subtle herbal scent, but they are not as potently aromatic as essential oils, which most companies use to mask the tallow smell.
 We don't believe it's necessary to add fragrances and prefer to offer a safer product with a milder scent.
 We do quality check each batch we release, but if you are unsatisfied with your product please don't hesitate to drop us a note.

 When's the expiration date?